 A different question is if it would still be adequate to consider an investment tribunal based on an investor's fictitious consent to conduct investment arbitration.
 The different methods of international dispute settlement such as adjudication, arbitration, mediation, conciliation and others are archetypes.
-Their properties can be combined in practice to create hybrid forms.91 Even an investment tribunal based on the investor's fictitious consent could, for example, leave the selection of arbitration in contrast to adjudication.
+Their properties can be combined in practice to create hybrid forms.
+91 Even an investment tribunal based on the investor's fictitious consent could, for example, leave the selection of arbitrat to the disputing parties.
+This is often considered a characteristic of arbitration in contrast to adjudication.
 In addition, one may argue that already today states one-sidedly dictate the procedure and applicable law in investment arbitration: